smclab/react-faceted-token-input/docs/usage.md

 * `suggestionsWrap`: the `div` containing the dropdown for the suggestions
 * `suggestionsUl`: the `ul` list for a section of the suggestions dropdown
 * `suggestionsLi`: the `li` elements of the suggestions dropdown list
+  * `suggestionsLiSelected`: dynamic class applied to the selected `suggestionsLi`
 * `sectionTitle`: the first `li` for the suggestions dropdown is a section title
 * `suggestionsA`: the `a` elements inside the `li` elements for the suggestions dropdown

-If you don't want to add this prop, some of the selectors already have classes for you to use in your css:
+If you don't want to add this prop, some of the selectors already have classes for you to use in your CSS:

 * `wrapper`: `compound-input`
 * `input`: `compound-input-field`